By Laura Iacobellis, Advanced Esthetician at Reclaim

 - Add olive oil, lemon juice, pure maple syrup, ground cinnamon and sea salt into a small bowl.

 - Mix together until completely blended.
 Set aside.

 - Spread the cubed butternut squash over a baking sheet and drizzle with 1 to 2 tablespoons of olive oil.
 Use your hands to coat the squash in oil.
 Sprinkle with sea salt and a dash of cinnamon, if desired.

 - Roast butternut squash for 30 to 40 minutes, stirring halfway through, or until squash is golden brown and cooked through.
 Once the squash has finished roasting, set it aside to cool to room temperature.

 - While squash is roasting, shave the brussel sprouts.
 Hold by the stem on a cutting board and use a sharp knife to carefully chop into thin slices.
 Discard the hard stems.

-- Add the chopped brussel sprouts to a large serving bowl with the butternut squash, Fuji apple, pomegranate arils, feta cheese and pumpkin seeds.
+- Add the chopped brussels sprouts to a large serving bowl with the butternut squash, Fuji apple, pomegranate arils, feta cheese and pumpkin seeds.
 Toss in desired amount of dressing until everything is well coated.
 Taste for flavor and add sea salt to taste.